timeplus-io/docs/docs/enterprise-releases.md

   * feat: UI for mutable stream CRUD
   * feat: show throughput on data lineage
   * feat: show query pipeline(execution plan) on single node
+  * feat: new AutoMQ external stream
+  * feat: refined GetStarted UI on home page
+  * feat: support multinode stats on data lineage
 * timeplus_connnector
   * fix: wrong build time
+  * feat: remove ably source
 * cli
   * feat: new command for backup/restore data and configuration
   * feat: new command for synchronizing resources to timeplusd
   * feat(container): removed kubectl, added curl
+  * feat: single service status check
+  * feat: when you start Timeplus Enterprise for the first time, auto-create a dashboard to show usage and stats.
+The template resides in `timeplus/bin/.dashboard`

 ### 2.3.5
 Built on 07-02-2024.